 There’s a good chance you’ve heard of (and perhaps even raised a salted glass in honor of) the holiday known as Cinco de Mayo, or the fifth of May, so it’s high time you learned a little bit more about the event.
 Read on for some fascinating Cinco de Mayo facts so you can enjoy the fiesta with a little knowledge under your belt.

-1. Cinco de Mayo is NOT Mexico’s Independence Day
+1. Cinco de Mayo is NOT Mexico’s independence day

 This commonly held belief is, indeed, a big misconception: Although Mexico did achieve a major victory against the French at the Battle of Puebla on May 5, 1862, this success was more of a much-needed morale booster rather than a strategic win.
 That said, by the time the Battle of Puebla came to pass, Mexico had already enjoyed more than 50 years of independence from Spain—freedom won after an 11-year war that ended on September 16, 1810.
 As for Cinco de Mayo, that celebration is simply to honor a single battle in which the underdog achieved an unlikely defeat against French troops, who saw Mexico’s unpaid debt as an opportunity to invade and expand Napoleon’s colonial empire.
 But how did a single battle earned such lasting symbolic significance?
-Well, the Mexican army were seriously outnumbered with poor supplies, yet still managed to emerge victorious.
+Well, the Mexican army was seriously outnumbered with poor supplies, yet still managed to emerge victorious.
 In fact, the win was so impressive that it is credited with invigorating the resistance movement.
 (How’s that for an abbreviated history lesson?)

 2. Cinco de Mayo is also not a federal holiday in Mexico